 What Are the Different Kinds of Begonia?

 Because of their luscious foliage and spectacular blooms, begonias are now popular among gardeners and homeowners alike.
-They are perfect plants for both indoor and outdoor use.
+They are perfect plants for both indoor and outdoor use such as balcony plants and patio plants.

 Most begonias available in garden centers are hybrids between wild types.
 Ornamental begonias can be foliage or flowering and are categorized in the following groups based on their root structure.